iriusrisk/startleft/docs/usage/Command-Line-Interface.md

   validate     Validates a mapping or OTM file
 ```

-You can also get help for the specific commands.
+You can also get help for specific commands.

 ```shell
 Usage: startleft parse [OPTIONS] SOURCE_FILE_1 SOURCE_FILE_2 ...
 SOURCE_FILE_N